 4. Most of the attendees belong to the category ‘Titas of K-Drama’.
 Which is fine, because it means that a good percentage of the audience are those who knew So Ji Sub even before Oh My Venus, or Terius, or even Master’s Sun.
 I was one of those who raised her hand when Kring asked if there’s anyone in the audience who first knew SJS from Memories of Bali.
 Tita of K-Drama, and proud of it!

 5. And since most of the audience are older, I was afraid that the mini-concert won’t get a good reception as it’s going to be hip hop.
 Surprise!
 Loud screams erupted when we heard the opening strains of iKON’s Love Scenario.
 Of course, the energy isn’t as loud and lasting as in a Kpop concert with kids in the audience, but it’s good enough for So Ji Sub.
 The event ended on a high note.

 All in all, it was a great night.
 It certainly is worth the ticket price.
 Thank you so much, Pulp Live World, for bringing So Ji Sub to Manila.

 I was able to take some (“some” ) photos before we were asked to put our cameras away.
 I uploaded them all on my Facebook gallery.
 Please do check them out.

-For more of my Aftermath Reports related to Korean entertainment, please check out my K-pop Events Aftermath page.
+For more of my Aftermath Reports on K-pop/K-Drama events, please visit my K-pop Events Aftermath page.